ironeternal/ironeternal.github.io/warband.md

-# Warband
+# Homespun Dungeon Crawl

+A wargame/dungeon crawl that can be played with a standard 7 dice set and a deck of playing cards, no tiles, minis, or extras needed.
 You control 4 heroic adveturers delving into dungeons in hope of finding the dragon, slaying it, taking its treasure, and saving the princess.
 Each player controls a party of heros.

 ## Core